angeanto/angeanto.github.io/README.md

 Work on branches and submit changes for pull-request review.
 Never merge into `main` or `master` automatically.

-## Course content and external Accelerator page
+## Course content and Accelerator page

 Current university enrollment links in `_pages/dmcb.md` and `_pages/about.md` use program `prog-482` (fourth cycle).
 The homepage and Programs page lead visitors to `/dmcb/`; update the two direct enrollment links together when enrollment changes.
 The course page links to the published alumni podcast; the previous third-cycle poster is retained as an asset but no longer displayed there.
 Historical course pages are separate.

-The Accelerator destination linked from the Programs page is hosted in MailerLite, independently of this Jekyll repository.
-See [reviewed replacement fragments and publication steps](docs/maintenance/accelerator/README.md).
-Merging this repository does not update that landing page.
+The Accelerator is now authored in `_pages/senior-data-analyst-accelerator.md` at `/senior-data-analyst-accelerator/`.
+Programs, the homepage and the final header/footer link point to this page.
+The Programs page describes the two Accelerator cohorts (September and November) and four university-course cycles without time-sensitive availability claims.
+See [Accelerator maintenance and migration](docs/maintenance/accelerator/README.md).

 ## For Data Teams